-The new Eberhard & Co.
+The Eberhard & Co.
 Traversetolo Ambri Piotta (Ref.
-21016) is a classic hand-wound three-hander that features a surprisingly easy to read dial and is powered by the legendary Unitas 6498 caliber.
-Initially designed for pocket watches, the huge mechanisms look perfectly at home in this mildly oversized wristwatch.
+21016) is a classic hand-wound three-hander that features a surprisingly easy-to-read dial and is powered by the legendary Unitas 6498 caliber.

-Christopher Ward, a brand that offers watches that are not only well designed, but are also affordable and reliable (a rare mix in this segment), has finally started taking pre-orders for its new Chr.
-Ward C8 Regulator watch that was first announced back in June as “C800” model.
-Featuring an aviator-style design, which is very similar to their recently announced Chr.
+Christopher Ward, a brand that offers watches that are not only well designed but are also affordable and reliable (a rare mix in this segment), has finally started taking pre-orders for its new Chr.
+Ward C8 Regulator that was first announced back in June as “C800” model.
+Featuring an aviator-style design similar to their recently announced Chr.
 Ward Typhoon chronograph, the watch offers an extremely legible and surprisingly well-balanced dial layout.